What Causes Synesthesia? Understanding Cross-Sensory Connections

 Researchers believe that synesthesia may occur due to cross-activation between different parts of the brain’s sensory cortex.
 Each part of the sensory cortex is responsible for processing a different sense; in a synesthete, unusual connections between these areas lead to the blending or mixing of the senses.

 This cross-activation may happen because some brain regions that typically control or suppress irrelevant sensory information are not working as effectively, allowing different senses to influence each other more strongly.
-It could be due to an imbalance between the cells in the brain that excite signals and those that suppress them.
+Cross-activation may be due to an imbalance between the cells in the brain that excite signals and those that suppress them.

 Getty